Promoting positive behaviour for all the people we support

 Who are the Positive Behaviour Intervention Team?

-The team brings together social care and healthcare professionals with decades of experience in supporting people whose anxieties are sometimes expressed through behaviours that other people find challenging.
-Their focus is always on the needs and challenges of the individuals we support.
-However, their qualifications and experience enable them to foster positive outcomes for everyone involved – from the individuals themselves, to their key workers and the service they’re supported by.
+The team brings together social care and healthcare professionals with decades of experience in supporting people who display behaviour that others might find challenging.
+They take a person centred approach to find out the reasons behind each individuals’s behaviour that challenges.
+They then produce support plans and pro-active strategies to improve the person’s quality of life and reduce the behaviour.
+The work of the PBit team leads to positive outcomes for everyone involved – from the individuals themselves and their families, to their key workers and the service they’re supported by.

 How the team can help

-The team works closely with service managers, key workers and the individuals themselves.
-They will do an initial assessment of a complex new referral.
-They’ll then recommend strategies to reduce unwanted behaviour and develop plans to support a person to improve their quality of life and achieve the goals they want.
+The team works closely with our referrals team, service managers and support teams and external professionals, as well as the individuals themselves and their families.
+They undertake an initial assessment of a complex new referral and recommend strategies to reduce behaviour and develop plans to support a person to increase their quality of life and achieve their goals.

 The team provides advice, mentoring, training and practical support across a range of areas, including: